akbiggs/UnityTimer/README.md

 Timer.Register(5f, character.SayHello, useRealTime: false);

 // Pause the game for three seconds.
-// The character will say hello five seconds after the game is unpaused(eight seconds in real-time).
 Time.timeScale = 0f;
 Timer.Register(3f, () => Time.timeScale = 1f);

+// Because the game was paused for three seconds, the character will say hello after
+// eight seconds have passed
 ```

 Kill the player unless they hit the X key in three seconds.